Student Financial Support

-All students aged 16-19 (18 years old as at 31 August) who are on low household income and are finding it hard to pay the costs of studying at College can apply for extra support payments.
-This will be a minimum of £10 per week to help with the cost of college, subject to high attendance, punctuality and commitment to your studies.
+All students aged 16-19 (18 years old as at 31 August) whose parents are on specific benefits or low household income, can apply for a College bursary to help with the cost of college.
+This is subject to high attendance, punctuality and commitment to your studies.
 You can apply for this during enrolment.
 You will need a bank account as the money is paid directly into this each week.

 There are also bursaries available of up to £1200 per year (£40 per week) for 16-19 year old vulnerable learners who are:

 - in care

 - living independently on income support

 - severely disabled and getting both ESA and DLA.

 All full-time students aged 19 or over, who are finding it hard to pay the costs of studying at College may be able to access financial support through Student Support.
 For more information please contact Student Support on 01895 853380.

 If you are a parent aged under 20 years old at the start of your course Care to Learn (C2L) can help pay for your childcare while you’re learning.
 Applications should be made direct to Care to Learn.
 More information is available at www.direct.gov.uk/caretolearn or through the helpline on 0800 121 8989.

 The College has limited funds available to provide childcare for full-time students over 20 years old.
 The childcare provider must be Ofsted registered as informal childcare cannot be funded.
 For more information please contact Student Support on 01895 853380.

 The government introduced student loans for learners aged 19 and over who are studying on eligible study programmes at Level 3 and above.
 Advanced Learner Loans cover the cost of tuition, so you don’t have to pay upfront.
 If you are studying for your first level 3 course you may not have to pay tuition fees.